domcloud/domcloud/README.md

 Welcome to the DOM Cloud!
 Innovative hosting provider that you can start for free.

-We use GitHub for [Questions](https://github.com/domcloud/domcloud-io/issues) and [Discussion](https://github.com/domcloud/domcloud-io/discussion).
+We use GitHub for [Issue Tracking](https://github.com/domcloud/domcloud-io/issues) and [Discussions](https://github.com/domcloud/domcloud-io/discussions).
 For private inquiries please send an email to [support@domcloud.id](mailto:support@domcloud.id).

 ## Service FAQ